 I also like to use this procedure on the cooking grates and any other metal components inside the smoker.
 Smoker seasoning is also about rust prevention, so keep that in mind as you go through the process of seasoning your smoker using these methods.

-A very thin layer of oil on the exterior of the smoker is also something I like to do, and while putting oil to the outside of the smoker will not make it rustproof, it will unquestionably assist.
+A very thin layer of oil on the exterior of the smoker is also something I like to do, and while putting oil on the outside of the smoker will not make it rustproof, it will unquestionably assist.

 By the way, the oil you use to season your favorite cast iron skillet will work just well too.